RBQ certification: a legal requirement and a quality guarantee for the installation of your wall-mounted heat pump in Quebec

 -

-Enter the company name or their RBQ number.
+Enter the company name or its RBQ number.

 -

-Verify that the license is valid and includes subcategories 15.9.3 or 15.10, which cover heating, ventilation, and air conditioning.
+Check that the license is valid and covers the subcategories 15.9.3 or 15.10, related to heating, ventilation, and air conditioning.

-At AirGreen, our RBQ number is always clearly shown on our estimates, invoices, and service vehicles.
+At AirGreen, our RBQ number is always clearly displayed on our quotes, invoices, and vehicles.

-From the beginning, we’ve made it a point to follow all current regulations, because they protect both our clients and our reputation.
-But we go even further than the RBQ minimum:
+Since our beginnings, we have made it a point of honor to comply with all current regulations, as they protect both our clients and our reputation.
+We even go beyond the RBQ requirements:

 -

-All our installers receive ongoing training on the latest CSA standards, CSA B52, and emerging technologies like R-32 and R-454B refrigerants.
+All our installers are continuously trained on the latest CSA standards, CSA B52, and new technologies such as R-32 and R-454B refrigerants.

 -

-Our work is systematically inspected internally before handoff.
+Our work is systematically inspected internally before delivery to the client.

 -